Fayetteville, North Carolina minor league baseball history: History

 The 1953 Fayetteville Hilanders continued play in the Carolina league.
 The Hilanders captured Carolina League Championships in 1953 (86–51) and 1956 (78–71).
 The Hilanders were affiliates of the Philadelphia Athletics (1953), Baltimore Orioles (1955) and Cleveland Indians (1956).

+Minor league baseball returned in 1987 when the Fayetteville Generals began play as members of the Class A level South Atlantic League as a minor league affiliate of the Detroit Tigers.
+Today, the Fayetteville Woodpeckers are an affiliate of the Houston Astros and continue play as members of the Class A Carolina League.

 The ballparks

 The 1909 and 1911 Highlanders were noted to have played home minor league games at Cape Fear Fairgrounds Park.
-The ballpark was located on Gillespie Street in Fayetteville, North Carolina. today, the site has a marker for a Babe Ruth home run, that has his first professional home run, hit in a March, 1914 spring training game.
+The ballpark was located on Gillespie Street in Fayetteville, North Carolina. today, the site has a marker for a Babe Ruth home run, that has his first professional home run, hit in a March 1914 spring training game.

 The Highland Park Base Ball Grounds was referenced to have hosted the Highlanders in 1928 and 1929.
 Highland Park Base Ball Grounds had a capacity of 300 and was located at Grove (3B) Street at Cross Creek in Fayetteville, North Carolina.
 It was on the Cape Fear River.
 Today, the site hosts the Cape Fear Botanical Gardens.

 Beginning in 1946, Fayetteville teams were noted to have played home games at Pittman Stadium.
 The ballpark had a capacity of 4,000 (1950) and dimensions of (Left, Center, Right): 350-400-330.
 It was located on Bragg Boulevard in Fayetteville, North Carolina.
 For a time, it was known as Cumberland Memorial Stadium.